srlabUsask/crhmcode/README.md

 # CRHMcode

-CRHMcode is a project to convert the Cold Regions Hydrological Model (CRHM) from Borland C++ to more modern C++ compilers.
+CRHMcode is a project to convert the Cold Regions Hydrological Modelling (CRHM) platform from Borland C++ to more modern C++ compilers.

-## CRHM: The Cold Regions Hydrological Model
+## CRHM: The Cold Regions Hydrological Modelling platform

 More information about the original version of CRHM can be found here: https://research-groups.usask.ca/hydrology/modelling/crhm.php#Download